yonachan/yonachan.github.io/_posts/2018-2-16-My-second-blog-post.md

 ---
 layout: post
-title: How To Use Git
+title: DAY1 "How To Use Git"
 ---

-# How To Use Git
+# Git cheat-sheet

 ```